NathNacht/challenge-openspace-classifier/README.md

 # Open space organizer

+Our company moved to a new office.
+It's an openspace with a default setup of 6 tables that have each 4 seats (24 seats in total).

+The company consists out of a team of new colleagues, so we came up with the idea of changing seats everyday to get to know each other better by working side by side with new colleagues.

 This project contains an algorithm that randomly assign people to a spot in the openspace.

-The default setup of the open space is 6 tables of 4 seats → 24 seats.

 # Workflow

 ## High level flow chart: